Transmission at Ameren

 Innovative, Customer Focused and Safety Top of Mind

-We have a proven track record of planning, constructing and safely operating over 8,000 transmission miles across a variety of energy markets.
-We’ve had tremendous success developing and building transmission projects that deliver clean, affordable and reliable energy to communities across the Midwest.
-Building on that success, Ameren Transmission is exploring opportunities to develop projects that will enhance reliability, improve system performance and increase access to more diverse generation sources for customers across the country.
+We have a proven track record of planning, constructing and safely operating over 8,400 transmission miles across a variety of energy markets.
+We’ve had tremendous success developing and building transmission projects that deliver reliable, resilient and low-cost energy to communities across the Midwest.
+Building on that success, Ameren Transmission is exploring opportunities to develop projects that will enhance reliability, improve system performance and increase access to a balanced mix of generation sources for customers across the country.

 Central Illinois Grid Transformation Program